Spanish battleship Jaime I: Spanish Civil War

 The elements of the Spanish fleet that had been moored in Ferrol were seized by Nationalist forces at the start of the revolt; these ships included España, which was used to enforce a blockade of the northern Spanish ports of Gijón, Santander, and others.
 In response to these operations, the Republicans deployed a flotilla of five submarines from the Mediterranean, though one was sunk by Nationalist forces en route.
 They also briefly deployed Jaime I, a pair of light cruisers, and six destroyers to Gijón, arriving on 25 September.

 On 2 October, sailors from Jaime I, having learned that the destroyer had been sunk by the Nationalists, took revenge by marching to the prison ship in the estuary of Bilbao and executing dozens of prisoners who had been arrested for sympathies with the rebels.
 Some of the sailors were in turn executed by the Basque Government and the battleship was ordered to leave the port of Bilbao.

 The squadron departed already on 13 October without having attacked España or any other elements of the Nationalist fleet.
 For their part, the Nationalists avoided confronting the Republican ships, owing in large part to the significantly better condition of Jaime I compared to España, the latter having only three of her four turrets in operation.
-When the Republican ships departed, they left behind two of the submarines and one of the destroyers, and some of Jaime Is secondary guns were dismounted, later to be installed on four fishing boats.
+When the Republican ships departed, they left behind two of the submarines and one of the destroyers, and some of Jaime I's secondary guns were dismounted, later to be installed on four fishing boats.